Wellcome exists to improve health for everyone by helping great ideas to thrive.

 - Behavioural projects, such as training health workers to reduce risk of infection while working on the frontline

-- Social science, including research into the ethics of medical trials involving pregnant women, of urgent importance because of the Zika virus.
+- Social science, including research into the ethics of medical trials involving pregnant women, which was of urgent importance during the Zika virus.

 - Developing research leaders in regions most affected by infectious disease (as we’ve done through our DELTAS Africa initiative)